-The selected historical financial data below are not necessarily indicative of the results of operations or financial condition that may be expected for any future period or date.
-This information is only a summary and should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the combined financial statements and the notes thereto included elsewhere in this information statement.
+The selected historical combined financial data below are not necessarily indicative of the results of operations or financial condition that may be expected for any future period or date.
+This information is only a summary and should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the combined financial statements and the accompanying notes included in the "Index to Combined Financial Statements" section of this information statement.